JennToo/altgo-us/content/pages/box.md

 [TOC]

-# Who are we
+# Who we are

-As of now we are two elder trans people wanting to help our community.
-Co-creators of the box are Uma and Willow.
+Currently, we are two elder trans people who want to help our local community prosper.
+The current leads of the project are Uma and Willow; however, we are always looking to expand.
+If you are interested reach out to northalabamabaskets@gmail.com

 # Purpose of the Boxes

-These boxes are made to help those who have just started to figure out who they are.
-We want to assist those who have a hard time getting supplies for their firsts.
-Its impossibly hard to go into stores or venues alone to get essentals.
-With this it allows you to have a starting point.
-A beginnning to build off of to help you find your true self!
+Our intention of the boxes are to support newer trans people in the community or those that do not have the funds to access basic gender transition related goods.
+It is often daunting, scary, and expensive to shop for the initial supplies.
+Our hope is with the boxes it will make it easier and more comfortable to start your gender transition journey.

-# Keep us Going
+# Helping Fund the Project

-Each box costs us roughly $50.
-If you are able to donate to us when you recive a box it would be extreamly helpful but NOT required.
-If you know someone who can give to help us keep these boxes going then please have them reach out to us.
-We love this community and want to see it grow and florish.
-Any help you can give to keeping us going is amazing!
+It approximately costs 50$ to create a box.
+Currently, just Willow and Uma are funding the project to support their community.
+We would appreciate your support to help fund the boxes to further support our community.
+A donation is appreciated if you receive a box, but is absolutely not required.
+If you know of someone or you yourself are interested in supporting our project please email us at northalabamabaskets@gmail.com

 # Box Content